-The perfcatch utility runs an MPI program with a wrapper profiling library that prints MPI call profiling information to a summary file upon MPI program completion.
-This MPI profiling result file is called MPI_PROFILING_STATS, by default (see "MPI_PROFILING_STATS Results File Example" on page 68).
+The perfeatch utility runs an MPI program with a wrapper profiling library that prints MPI call profiling information to a summary file upon MPI program completion.
+This MPI profiling result file is called MPI\PROFILING\STATS, by default (see "MPI\PROFILING\STATS Results File Example" on page 72).
 It is created in the current working directory of the MPI process with rank 0.